guip97/ProceduralRecoilAnimationSystem/README.md

 - Memory budget savings
 - Variety and randomness in animations
 - Frame rate independence
-- Everything is done in the engine, no need to use third party 3D software
+- No need to use third party 3D softwarem like Blender, 3dsmax or Maya

 # Just got the plugin?
 Here are 3 steps you need to do, once you've got the asset: